What is a Kinship Carer?

 Through building strong local partnerships the project has been able to organise low-cost activities including low-cost swim sessions, free table tennis, walking groups, community café sessions, dance classes and over 130 kinship carers and their children come on day trips for fun activities.
 Activities are as local as possible to avoid transport costs.

 Join other carers for a chat whilst getting some support from other carers in your situation.
-Contact the local Grandparents Plus, Kinship Active team for more info and Zoom joining details, Jane Harmer 07943 865601 or Sue Wadwell 07943 865586.
+Contact the local Kinship, Kinship Active team for more info and Zoom joining details, Jane Harmer 07943 865601 or Sue Rowe 07943 865586.

 Charwood Kinship Carers